JMW Kids Privacy Promise

 JMW Kids are dedicated to safeguarding your privacy online.
 We will only collect, store and use your personal information for specific purposes.
 We use your personal information to support and develop our connection with you.
 We only share your personal data in accordance with the Data Protection Act 1998 and other appropriate laws.
 You may contact JMW Kids at any time with any privacy queries or concerns and to see the personal data you have given us and request modification.

-We keep a record of any orders you make from us for a 2 month period from dispatch when they are removed from our system.
-This way we can help to deal with any enquiries or problems you may have in the future, and also so we can ensure that any information that we send to you is appropriate.
+We keep a record of any orders you make from us so we can help to deal with any enquiries or problems you may have in the future, and also so we can ensure that any information that we send to you is appropriate.

 We keep a record of any e-mail communication you send us, so we can track any problems or concerns you've had.